AdamHarries/Gideon-Soliloquy/Character2.md

     Stunning strike:
         - When hitting another creature with a melee weapon attack, spend one 1 ki point to attempt a stunning strike
         - Target must succeed on a constitution saving throw, or be stunned until the end of your next turn.
+    Ki-empowered strikes:
+        - Unarmed strikes count as magical for the purpose of overcoming resistance + immunity to non-magical attacks & damage

 Monastic tradition:
     "Way of Shadow"